sib-swiss/containers-introduction-training/docs/course_material/day2/5_reproducibility_snakemake.md

 **Exercise:** How many DEG were detected?

 ??? done "Answer"
-    Have a look at the list that just created: `cat results/deg_list.tsv`.
+    Have a look at the list that was just created: `cat results/deg_list.tsv`.
 8 genes are differentially expressed!

+**Exercise:** If you had to re-run the entire workflow from scratch, what command would you use?

+??? done "Answer"
+    You would need to execute `snakemake --cores 4 -r -p --use-conda --use-singularity -F`.
+    * `-F` is to force the execution of the entire workflow
+    * Don't forget `--use-conda --use-singularity`!
+Otherwise, you will lack some software and packages and the workflow will crash!

 **Exercise:** Visualise the DAG of the entire workflow.